Mayor Kim McGuinness is investing £1m in creating opportunities for people living in some of our most disadvantaged neighbourhoods.

 The Mayor’s Opportunity Fund is about investing in the heart of our communities – the people and projects working every day to lift others up, tackle poverty, and provide real opportunity.

-Grants of between £5,000 and £10,000 are available for organisations rooted in or supporting residents in priority neighbourhoods as identified by the Independent Commission on Neighbourhoods (ICON).
+Grants up to £7,500 are available for organisations rooted in or supporting residents in priority neighbourhoods as identified by the Independent Commission on Neighbourhoods (ICON).
 Mayor Kim McGuinness is one of eight commissioners overseeing the work of ICON.

 The Mayor’s Opportunity Fund is delivered in partnership with Community Foundation North East and Point North.